 The NSSC Laboratory Investigators Rotation is a 6-to-8 week program enabling postdoctoral scholars and junior faculty to perform research on-site at NSSC partner U.S. DOE National Laboratories.
 This program provides a flexible opportunity for members of the NSSC community to engage with lab staff through cooperative research projects.
 The NSSC Executive Team and Laboratory Points of Contact will work directly with interested candidates to identify research opportunities and establish laboratory access.
 Program participants will be connected with National Laboratory experts to initiate new research projects, nurture existing ones, and deepen University-Lab connections.

 Additional opportunities are available for faculty/student pairs via the NSSC-LANL Keepin Nonproliferation Science Summer Program.
-Financial support for faculty participants at LLNL may also be available through the LLNL Early Career UC Faculty Initiative or the Faculty Mini-Sabbatical Program.
+Financial support for faculty participants at LLNL may also be available through the Faculty Mini-Sabbatical Program.